State of Iowa

 Located between two major river systems in the heart of the upper Midwest, Iowa offers a bit of everything for birders.
 Many species are at the limit of either their east-west or north-south range in this state.

 Along Iowa’s eastern border, formed by the Mississippi River, one can find a typical sampling of the species found in eastern North America.
-The Mississippi Flyway is a major migration route for waterfowl, hawks, shorebirds, and most passerines.
+The Mississippi Flyway is a major migration route for waterfowl, raptors, shorebirds, and most passerines.
 Extensive bottomland forest is typical.
 The eleven locks and dams on the Mississippi each have large pools above them that accommodate great concentrations of waterfowl.
 Vagrant winter Gulls are found quite routinely along the river.
 Large numbers of Bald Eagles winter here, with this species now ranging over the entire state.
 The western border of the state is formed by the Missouri River.
 The Loess Hills, ranging north along the river, are a unique geological feature, and attract many western species not found in other parts of the state.
 The Missouri flyway is the primary migration route for Snow and Ross’s Geese, as well as many waterfowl.

 Historically a prairie state, Iowa is now extensively farmed.
 The most recently glaciated prairie pothole region, in the Northwest part of the state, is home to many waterfowl, gulls, terns and wetland birds.
 Its extensive marshes and pools attract shorebirds in migration.
+The steep bluffs and hills in the Northeast Palaeozoic Plateau are the best areas to find Golden Eagle, Ruffed Grouse and Pileated Woodpeckers.

 Top Sites